ASFHyP3/hyp3-docs/docs/index.md

 The HyP3 web API is the backbone behind Vertex and the SDK.
 You may also use the API directly.
 Visit [Using HyP3: API](using/api.md) to learn more.

-## News and Notes
+## What's New

-Follow us on Twitter, or check our [News and Notes](news.md) page, to keep up to date on all things HyP3!
+Follow us on Twitter, or check our [What's New](news.md) page, to keep up to date on all things HyP3!

 <a class="twitter-timeline" data-height="400" href="https://twitter.com/ASFHyP3">Tweets by ASFHyP3</a>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>